EMG0R/Instrument_design/README.md

-# EMORY LIGHT MUSIC CONTROLER ASSIGNMENT
+# EMORY LIGHT MUSIC CONTROLLER ASSIGNMENT

 This is my assignment